-And consider scheduling in some downtime after school or other activities to give younger students a break.
+And consider scheduling some downtime after school or other activities to give younger students a break.

-For high schoolers it’s hard to tell them exactly when they have start, but using one of those “blocks” as a general rule can help curb the late-night stress of realizing it’s time for bed and they’re homework isn’t done.
+For high schoolers, it’s hard to tell them exactly when they have started, but using one of those “blocks” as a general rule can help curb the late-night stress of realizing it’s time for bed and their homework isn’t done.

 Another problem that crops up during homework time is the seeming explosion of papers and books and binders all across the house.

-So first off, make sure you’ve designated at least three spots that homework can be completed and try to stick to them.
+So first off, make sure you’ve designated at least one to two spots in your home where your child can complete their homework and try to stick to them.
 This will help eliminate some of the clutter if you have a space cleared off already.